HNringane/Digital-Portfolio/README.md

 **Result:** I successfully submitted a polished and professional CV that demonstrates my growth, experience, and suitability for a role in ICT.

 ---

-## ✅ Conclusion

-This digital portfolio captures my development journey in the field of Information and Communication Technology.
-With strong technical foundations, practical project experience, and self-awareness through reflection, I am prepared to take the next step into a dynamic tech career.

-Thank you for taking the time to explore my work.